algorandfoundation/algokit-utils-py/docs/source/capabilities/algorand-client.md

 `AlgorandClient` is a client class that brokers easy access to Algorand functionality.
 It's the [default entrypoint](../index.md#usage) into AlgoKit Utils functionality.

-The main entrypoint to the bulk of the functionality in AlgoKit Utils is the `AlgorandClient` class, most of the time you can get started by typing `AlgorandClient.` and choosing one of the static initialisation methods to create an [Algorand client](./capabilities/algorand-client.md), e.g.:
+The main entrypoint to the bulk of the functionality in AlgoKit Utils is the `AlgorandClient` class, most of the time you can get started by typing `AlgorandClient.` and choosing one of the static initialisation methods to create an {py:class}`algokit_utils.algorand.AlgorandClient`, e.g.:

 ```python
 # Point to the network configured through environment variables or